tomMoral/AdaptiveOptim/README.md

 # AdaptiveOptim

-Source code for the reproduction of experiments and figures of the paper "Adaptive Acceleration of Sparse Coding via Matrix Factorization".
+Source code for the experiments and figures of the paper ["Adaptive Acceleration of Sparse Coding via Matrix Factorization "](https://arxiv.org/abs/1609.00285).

 ### Requirements